oveleon/contao-cookiebar/docs/CONFIGURATION.md

 ---------- | -----------
 `Title` | The internal title
-`Title & Description` | A title and description which is displayed in the header of the cookie bar `Alignment` | Defines the orientation of the cookie bar (top, middle, bottom) `Blocking` | Defines whether the cookie bar should block the use of the page `Template` | Defines the template to be used (see [Styling & Customization](CUSTOMIZATION.md) for more information)
+`Title & Description` | A title and description which is displayed in the header of the cookie bar `Info-Description` | Another way to provide information.
+Is displayed below the buttons `Alignment` | Defines the orientation of the cookie bar (top, middle, bottom) `Blocking` | Defines whether the cookie bar should block the use of the page `Template` | Defines the template to be used (see [Styling & Customization](CUSTOMIZATION.md) for more information)